 Pregnancy can be hard on relationships.
 It’s normal to feel stressed out if you find out your partner is pregnant.
 It can also be stressful if you and a partner don’t agree on what should happen with the pregnancy.
 If you’re having a hard time it’s totally ok to call a crisis line (the Klinic Crisis Line is 204-786-8686/ or toll free 1-888-322-3019), or use the resources above for yourself.

 - What is an abortion?
 What do they do exactly?

 - Abortion is a safe and legal way to end a pregnancy.
 In Manitoba abortions are available in Winnipeg and Brandon up to 16 to 19 weeks of pregnancy, depending on the doctor.
 The procedure most commonly used is called a “d & c” which stands for dilation and curettage.
 It’s a brief surgical procedure in which the cervix is dilated and a special instrument is used to scrape the uterine lining.
 The procedure is medically safe and is used for other reasons (like sometimes after birth or a miscarriage), not just abortion.
 For more info on abortion go to the Pregnancy Options page.

-For pregnancy counselling, contact your nearest teen clinic or community health centre or call the Options Hotline (by Canadians for Choice), toll free at 1-888-642-2725.
+For pregnancy counselling, contact your nearest teen clinic or community health centre or call the Action Access Line (by Action Canada for Sexual Health & Rights),toll free at 1-888-642-2725.

 - My friends and I have been wondering about how drugs impact a pregnancy.
 Where can we find this information?